 When you need a logo on a window, on a door, on the side of a building, use vinyl.
 Think of vinyl graphics as industrial stickers that can stick any flat surface.
 Like stickers, vinyl comes in different qualities.
 Depending on the type, your graphic will stay up for 3 days or 3 years so it’s great for temporary or long-term uses.

 Any photo, any image, you can print it out and stick it on a wall to create amazing atmosphere and branding.
 The only limitation is how creative you are willing to get.
 Below we can see how Ubisoft used vinyl to create a fake brick room for a video game release party, then projected light onto it, and filled the room with props.
-After the event, printed vinyl can be easily removed and the space returned to its original condition.

 From the Printer to the Designer